pcbennion/starbase-navgrid/README.md

 Best of all, it is fully compatible with most other projects that use ISAN, as long as they are compatible with ISAN's `speed` setting.

+Check out a brief video demo here: https://www.youtube.com/watch?v=LLAd0BJyT9I

-**If you want to take NavGrid for a test drive *right now*, download and import my [NavGrid Demo Ship](https://github.com/pcbennion/starbase-navgrid/releases/download/v1.0-20211008/NavgridDemoShip.fbe) for a fully functional QUAD setup.**
+**If you want to take NavGrid for a test drive *right now*, download and import my [Demo Ship](https://github.com/pcbennion/starbase-navgrid/releases/download/v1.0-20211008/NavgridDemoShip.fbe) for a fully functional QUAD setup.**

 <img src="img/demo_2.jpg" alt="Navigating at home..." width="800" height="600">